alebairos/xfutebol/manual.md

 - **Winning Style Outcome (if applicable):**
   - _Description of how the winning style influenced the outcome:_ `____________`

-### Referee Notes
-- **Observations and Comments:**
-  - _Referee's notes on the match, any unusual incidents, or important considerations:_ `____________`
-  The Referee is responsible for:
-  Explaining the rules for the  players and conducting the game setup.
-  Observing the match to avoid mistakes or bad intentions, like a player move faster than allowed, or breaking any other rule.
-  Filling out the Match Record Form in real time.

 ---

 _This form serves as a comprehensive record of the match, capturing both quantitative data (like fouls and goals) and qualitative insights (like key events and referee notes).
 It's crucial for post-match analysis, strategic adjustments, and maintaining the integrity of the game's rules and spirit._